joshbegley/nyt-latest/README.md

 `Determined to make good on the nativist promise of Brexit, it has embraced anti-migrant authoritarianism.`\
 https://nytimes.com/2021/04/01/opinion/uk-immigration-boris-johnson.html?searchResultPosition=2

-**Francisco Lindor Agrees to $341 Million Extension With Mets**\
+**Francisco Lindor and Mets Agree on $341 Million Contract Extension**\
-`The superstar shortstop is committed to Queens through 2031 after adding 10 years to his previous one-year deal.`\
+`The superstar shortstop is committed to Queens through 2031 after adding 10 years to his previous deal.`\
 https://nytimes.com/2021/04/01/sports/baseball/francisco-lindor-mets-extension.html?searchResultPosition=3

 **Your Thursday Briefing**\